So you didn’t get the standardized test scores you wanted…now what?

 The wonderful thing about standardized tests is that you can take them as many times you want.
 If you don’t receive the score you were aiming for, retaking the exam might benefit you, as many elite colleges and universities use superscoring: the process of taking the highest score from each section from different sittings, allowing for a higher score.
 If you want to improve your standardized test score, it never hurts to try again.

-The entire admission process is complicated, but it doesn’t rely solely on your standardized testing.
+The entire college admission process is complicated, but it doesn’t rely solely on standardized testing.
 If you didn’t do your best, retake the exam.
 If you feel like you won’t improve your score, focus on improving other aspects of your application such as your extracurriculars, community service, demonstrated interest, and recommendation letters.
-The best advice I (or anyone) can give you is to be genuine and to be yourself.
+The best advice I (or anyone) can give you is to be genuine and just be yourself.